magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

    (target :dir #{"target"})))
 ```

-> Note 4: the above tasks composition mimics the same composition we
+> Note 4: The above task composition mimics the same composition we
-> previously created at the command line and appends the `test` task
+> previously created at the command line, and appends the `test` task
 > after the `test-cljs` task.
 The order of the two unit testing tasks
 > is important.
 A subsequent tutorial will better explain the Task
 > Options DSL (Domain Specific Language) used by `boot` to
-> simultaneously offer the same options at the command line and inside
+> offer the same options at the command line and as it does
-> the CLJ code (e.g. `build.boot` file).
+> in the `build.boot` file.

-Place the new task definition in the `build.boot` file after the
+Place the new task definition in `build.boot` after the
-definition of the `testing` task.
+`testing` task.

 Now run the newly defined `tdd` task: